surgiie/nightwind-cli/README.md

 }
 ```

-**Note** - Key naming convention can be whatever format you prefer, but variable reference should be camel case.
-See template data section for more.
 #### Customize Templates

 At this point, you can optionally review the `.nightwind/templates` files and tweak to your liking/needs.